 Jedidiah's airplane is a Transavia PL-12 'Airtruk', a single-engine agricultural biplane designed by Transavia in Australia.
 First flown in 1965, around 120 had been built by the time this movie was made.

 Two scenes were cut from the film to bring down the running time.
-One where he dreams of his murdered wife and son, wakes up and cries.
+In the first, Max dreams of his murdered wife and son, wakes up and cries.
 He realises he's become just as bad as the animals he used to hunt down as a cop.
 The other is Max takes a dying Gekko to the top of a sand dune at night, sees the lights of Bartertown and tells him they've reached Tomorrow-Morrow Land.
-A few seconds of this scene are included in the music video for Turner's "We Don't Need Another Hero".
+A few seconds of this scene are included in the music video for Tina Turner's "We Don't Need Another Hero."